ZEISS-PiWeb/PiWeb-Api/_pages/011-restapi-general.md

 ?parameter=value[&parameter=value]
 {% endhighlight %}

-example:
+<br/>Example:

 {% highlight http %}
 ?deep=true&orderBy=4 asc
 {% endhighlight %}

-If the parameter contains lists of ids guids it needs to be surrounded by “{“ and “}”, the values within the list are separated by “,”.
+{{ site.images['info'] }} If the parameter contains lists of ids guids it needs to be surrounded by “{“ and “}”, the values within the list are separated by “,”.

 ## {{page.sections['envelope']}}
 Every response, excluding streamed data responses, consists of a response envelope which includes meta data and the data returned by the webservice.
 A typical response envelope looks as follows: